cisco/cisco-network-puppet-module/README.md

   * Cisco Nexus 93xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell
   * Cisco Nexus 31xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell
   * Cisco Nexus 30xx, OS Version 7.0(3)I2(1), Environments: Bash-shell, Guestshell

+## Cisco IOS Differences

+There are some differences between NX-OS and IOS-XR as described below:

+* Route-Map vs Route-Policy
+  * Nexus uses route-maps in some commands, this is a string reference to a route-map defined elsewhere in the configuration.
+  * XR uses route-policies instead.
+Similar to Nexus, this is a string reference to a route-policy defined elsewhere.
+Under XR, a policy must be defined before it is referenced.

 ## Learning Resources